-Deciding to work together as a team is great.
-I believe the results turn out better because each person is bringing their best to the table.
-There can be some common communication mistakes amongst designers and developers.
+When a designer and a developer decides to work together it can be great.
+I believe the results tend to turn out better because each person is bringing their best to the table.
+With any collaboration process there can be some common communication mistakes.
+It’s just part of the process, but with the right awareness you can eliminate some of the hiccups.

-Before you head into your next collaboration make sure you keep these mistakes in mind to help make the process easier.
+Before you head into your next collaboration make sure you keep these common communication errors in mind to help make the process easier.

 Website designer & developer communication